czhc/securityhub-remediations/README.md

 ```
 aws s3 ls --profile cc
 ```
-9. If you get AccessDenied, then troubleshoot the cli credentials issue as they are required by rest of the modules
+9. If you get AccessDenied, then troubleshoot the cli credentials issue as they are required by rest of the modules.
+If you get "Invalid endpoint: https://s3..amazonaws.com" then you missed the step setting AWS_DEFAULT_REGION.
+If you get "An error occurred (InvalidClientTokenId) when calling the AssumeRole operation: The security token included in the request is invalid." then you likely did not perform the step to run the command which starts with "aws ec2 associate-iam-instance-profile"
 10. Install Cloud Custodian
     1. To install Cloud Custodian, just run the following in the bash terminal window of Cloud9:
 ```